40 Popular Idioms And Their Meanings

 What Is an Idiom?

-Idiom Meaning: An idiom is a group of words that are used as a common expression whose meaning is not deducible from that of the literal words.
+An idiom is a group of words that are used as a common expression whose meaning is not easily deduced from the literal words within.

 A blessing in disguise